CairoMale Adult German Shepherd Dog

 Maia is a 4 ½ year old female German Shepherd/Malinois mix who is looking for her forever home.
 While she is quite comfortable in her foster home, she really wants a family to call her own.
 Maia had been surrendered by her owner to local animal services after having given birth to six beautiful puppies.
 Her puppies have all found their adoptive homes, and it is now Maia’s turn to find a home of her own where she will no longer be used as a breeder dog.
 Maia was initially extremely shy; however, she has come out of her shell being in foster care, and wants nothing more than to be by your side.
 She is crate trained and house trained, and has never had any accidents since being placed in foster care.
 She walks nicely on leash, but does get excited and at times will pull, but minor corrections will bring her back into line.
 Maia loves to play with her soccer ball, chasing it, and will bring it back and drop it at your feet, so you can throw it again.
 She would also make a great running partner.
 Maia is a very special pup, with a challenging temperament that only an experienced handler would be able to manage in order to keep her out of trouble.
 For this reason, we will be looking for applicants who understand firm guidance and consistency to hardwire acceptable behavior, so patience is key.
 Maia is quite selective with the dogs that she wants to interact with, and the fact that she has a very rough and tumble play style that can get her into mischief, it is best that she be the only dog in the home to ensure success.
 Maia is going to make a wonderful doggie companion for whoever has the necessary skills and is lucky enough to adopt her.
 She is very sweet and loving, and since her primary motivator is her people, she will climb up for snuggles with you on the couch if allowed.
 She sometimes forgets that jumping up on you is unacceptable, but is improving.
 Because of her prey drive, a home without cats or other small critters is a must.
 Only experienced adopters who have successfully raised a GSD, Belgian Malinois or other large breed dog will be considered, and one who can continue obedience training based upon positive reinforcement to ensure Maia remains on the path of a well-behaved canine citizen.

-RubiFemale Puppy German Shepherd Dog Siberian Husky (mixed)
+Queen BeaFemale Puppy German Shepherd Dog Belgian Malinois (mixed)

-Rubi is a 10-week old female German Shepherd-Husky mix who was surrendered to our organization due to her family members having develope...
+Queen Bea is a 7-month old female German Shepherd-Belgian Malinois mix who was surrendered to our organization as her family was no long...

-Rubi is a 10-week old female German Shepherd-Husky mix who was surrendered to our organization due to her family members having developed allergies and were no longer able to care for her.
-Initially, she was a bit overwhelmed when meeting the resident dogs in her foster home, but has now become comfortable, and is a non-stop puppy player!
-In just a few days, she found her bark and a little bit of sassy attitude!
-Her foster family is working on house training and getting her acclimated to her crate.
-In just a few days, she was able to sleep all night in her crate without issue.
-She exhibits typical puppy behavior and will use her mouth to communicate, but is learning that this is unacceptable, taking cues from her foster mom and fur siblings to direct those sharp little puppy teeth in a different direction.
+Queen Bea is a 7-month old female German Shepherd-Belgian Malinois mix who was surrendered to our organization as her family was no longer able to care for her.
+Queen is a very energetic young pup, and is a non-stop puppy player!
+When meeting the resident dogs in her foster home, she was a bit shy and overwhelmed, but has now become comfortable, as long as there is no rough play.
+She is housebroken and crate trained, and will sleep all night in her crate without issue.
+Being very treat motivated, Queen’s prior family was able to teach her basic obedience commands, and walks pretty well on leash.
+For such a young pup, she is very well behaved in the home.
 Her first visit to the vet was uneventful; she was a very happy-go-lucky pup taking in all the attention.
-She even allowed them to trim her nails with no problem.
-Rubi loves to run and play with the other dogs, but will also entertain herself.
-She is a pretty smart little munchkin, who has already mastered the sit command.
-We will be working on additional basic commands as time progresses.
-Rubi will require a somewhat active home with an adopter committed to continuing her obedience training, and helping to build her confidence.
+She exhibits typical puppy behavior, but is not mouthy nor a nuisance barker.
+While Queen loves to run and play with the other dogs, she will also entertain herself.
+She will require a somewhat active home with an adopter committed to continuing her obedience training.
 We would love to see her in a home with another dog to help show her the ropes, but feel that she would also do well as an only dog, as long as her new family is home more than gone, and can provide the care and attention that every young puppy needs.
 Only older children in an adoptive home will be considered.
 No cats or small critters in the home will be accepted.
 It will be necessary for an adopter to have recent successful experience in raising a GSD, Belgian Malinois, Dutch Shepherd, or other large breed working puppy.
 An adopter who will continue her obedience training based upon positive reinforcement is recommended, to ensure she remains on the path of a well-behaved canine companion.
-We are currently screening applications for the best possible fit; however, Rubi will not be available until she has completed all of her age appropriate vaccinations and has been spayed, which will most likely be end of August or early September.
+We are currently screening applications for the best possible fit; however, Queen will not be available until she has completed all of her age appropriate vaccinations and has been spayed, which will most likely be end of November or early December.

 SofiaFemale Young German Shepherd Dog